Neo-Luddism: Origins of contemporary critiques of technology in literature

 According to Julian Young, Martin Heidegger was a Luddite in his early philosophical phase and believed in the destruction of modern technology and a return to an earlier agrarian world.
 However, the later Heidegger did not see technology as wholly negative and did not call for its abandonment or destruction.
 In The Question Concerning Technology (1953), Heidegger posited that the modern technological "mode of Being" was one which viewed the natural world, plants, animals, and even human beings as a "standing-reserve"—resources to be exploited as means to an end.
 To illustrate this "monstrousness", Heidegger uses the example of a hydroelectric plant on the Rhine river which turns the river from an unspoiled natural wonder to just a supplier of hydropower.
 In this sense, technology is not just the collection of tools, but a way of being in the world and of understanding the world which is instrumental and grotesque.
 According to Heidegger, this way of being defines the modern way of living in the West.
 For Heidegger, this technological process ends up reducing beings to not-beings, which Heidegger calls 'the abandonment of being' and involves the loss of any sense of awe and wonder, as well as an indifference to that loss.

 One of the first major contemporary anti-technological thinkers was French philosopher Jacques Ellul.
-In his The Technological Society (1964), Ellul argued that logical and mechanical organization which "eliminates or subordinates the natural world."
+In his The Technological Society (1964), Ellul argued that logical and mechanical organization "eliminates or subordinates the natural world".
 Ellul defined technique as the entire totality of organizational methods and technology with a goal toward maximum rational efficiency.
 According to Ellul, technique has an impetus which tends to drown out human concerns: "The only thing that matters technically is yield, production.
 This is the law of technique; this yield can only be obtained by the total mobilization of human beings, body and soul, and this implies the exploitation of all human psychic forces."
-In Industrial Revolution England machines became cheaper to use than to employee men.
+In Industrial Revolution England, machines became cheaper to use than men.
 The five counties of Yorkshire, Lancashire, Cheshire, Derbyshire, and Nottinghamshire had a small uprising where they threatened those hired to guard the machines.
 Another critic of political and technological expansion was Lewis Mumford, who wrote The Myth of the Machine.
-The views of Ellul influenced the ideas of the infamous American Neo-Luddite Kaczynski.
+The views of Ellul influenced the ideas of the infamous American neo-Luddite terrorist Ted Kaczynski.
 The opening of Kaczynski's manifesto reads: "The Industrial Revolution and its consequences have been a disaster for the human race."
 Other philosophers of technology who have questioned the validity of technological progress include Albert Borgmann, Don Ihde and Hubert Dreyfus.